spacelift-io/user-documentation/docs/integrations/source-control/azure-devops.md

 </p>

 You'll need the **Webhook secret** and the **Webhook endpoint** in the next step.

-!!! note
-    If the integration is Space-level, you'll need to have **admin** access to the integration Space to be able to see the sensitive details such as the webhook secret.
-For the default integration, you'll need to be a **root** Space admin.

-    Space **readers** will only be able to see the name, description, and labels of the integration.

 For each Azure DevOps project you want to use with this integration, you now have to go into its **Project settings -> Service hooks -> Create subscription**.
 Within the services list choose **Web Hooks** and click **Next**.